tytydraco/yessleep/out/I_have_unusual_employers.md

 Anyway, my name is Mark Marsh and I was heading to the island as I got a new job as a social worker.
 I just wanted to earn money with a normal job and wanted to discontinue what I had done before.
 I needed a new life.

 James Andrew the mayor told me that the town needed someone to supervise the too young and to take care of the too old.
 As I had no criminal records and I had a clean history (apart from shoplifting with my friends time by time), I was qualified for the job.
-Oh, if the police had known more about me, I would have been sitting in prison already.

-After the interview, he also told me that he would contact me soon.
-That was sooner than I expected for he called me after three hours saying that I could start preparing.
-While I was packing my things, something about the offer unsettled me but I tried to be positive.

-So I went to the town hall to meet the mayor in person.
+So having arrived, I went to the town hall to meet the mayor in person.
 The town hall was a brown, one-story wooden building with two long hallways.
 There were offices on both sides.
 In the mayor’s chamber, the walls were covered by different preserved heads of animals with glass eyes.
-They instilled the fact in me that I was talking to a professional hunter.
 They were looking at me threateningly and I started to feel very uncomfortable.
 However, I tried not to show it.
 I had never understood how people could use trophies like these as decoration.
 I would never do that.
 These heads were once part of a living entity.
 Whenever you looked into their eyes, what you saw was the last second of their life.
 The expression of death.
 On the other hand, there were some old photos on the wall, telling stories of the history of the town which I was not familiar with at all yet.

 ‘As I have already told you, your main task is to perform some regular checks on the people.
+You mentioned you had previous experience with helping people, however, you didn't go into the details much.

+'Oh, just as I told you, I helped a lot of old, vulnerable people.
+I am quite popular in my neighbourhood and the old folks always ask me to help with their everyday things' - I lied.

-Don’t worry about these folks, there is absolutely nothing wrong with them.
+'Well, our people are a bit different here.
+I mean don’t worry about them, there is absolutely nothing wrong with the locals.
 Our only worry is isolation.
 You know…this is a small island in the ocean.
 People can sometimes feel lonely here since they don’t have much contact with the outside.
 We just need to check if they don’t feel too lonely, or aren’t depressed.
 Talk to the old people, do some shopping for them, manage their utilities, walk their pets, clean up their house and so on.
 Some parents might need someone to babysit sometimes as well.

-‘Is there something else?’
+‘Is there something else?
+I mean, breastfeeding or folding nappies?’

+'I am sorry, what did you just say?'

+'Uhm...nothing?'

 ‘The rest can still wait a bit.’ – he sighed.
 Then he looked towards the window and then quickly back to the door.
 It was a sign of concern.
 We did not know what to do, or which direction to take and instead, we just looked away.
 Something made him anxious and he did not want to talk about it yet.
 Then he went to his desk and took a list from it.